michpara/web-development/Google Homepage/README.md

 ### **Installing**

-Download all files onto your computer's desktop.
+Download all files onto your computer's desktop or in the **SAME** folder.

 Open index.html on your computer.